 We were lucky enough to get to go on a series of ‘school trips’, which were like no school trip I’ve ever been on in England!
 It would be difficult to match the incredible mountain walks or running around a ‘Fairy-tale Canyon’ that we got to do in Kyrgyzstan.
 These were some of my favourite days, even if some of the drives were ‘hairy’ at best.
 All of these activities were great opportunities to get to know the children outside lessons.

-That is one thing that I would say was perhaps the only slightly impeding factor on the trip; my lack of Russian/ Kyrgyz.
+One thing that I would say was perhaps the only slightly impeding factor on the trip was my lack of Russian/ Kyrgyz.
 Among the students it was fine, but I would have liked to have been able to communicate a bit more with others around me.

 For anyone who is considering taking part in this particular Jesuit Mission or one similar, I will say that it really was the most brilliant and informative experience.
 For the people you meet and the things you learn, I couldn’t recommend it more.
-Clara mentioned to us before we set off that we would probably find that we took more from the experience than we felt we were giving to the children and that much is certainly true.
+We were told before we went that we would probably find that we took more from the experience than we felt we were giving to the children and that much is certainly true.”

 Posted on 08th September 2016